Shivvrat/shivvrat.github.io/_pages/hiring.md

 <div class="jumbotron">

-## Join Our Research Lab
+## Join ARIA Lab

-I'm recruiting **Ph.D., MS, and Undergraduate students** for research positions.
+We are recruiting **Ph.D., MS, and Undergraduate students** for research positions in the [ARIA Lab](https://aria-research-lab.github.io/).
 Ph.D. positions are fully funded; MS/Undergrad students can earn research credit.
 Self-funded visiting students/scholars also welcome.

 | | |
 |---|---|